|

 - WeirdX supports XDMCP.

-- WeirdX supports dxpc(Differential X Protocol Compressor)
+- WeirdX supports dxpc(Differential X Protocol Compressor) with the assistance of JDxpc.

 - WeirdX includes hacks for the alpha transparency.